VCWVL/wede5020-part-2-Kythera-Pather/README.md

 - Add SEO tags (title, alt text, descriptive page titles).
 - Embed maps, videos, or other external tools

 ---
- # Part 1 details
- Part one is asked to create a website could use an existing website for help and as an example or make up a whole website.
-There was asked to create 2 proposals for 2 diffrent websites and see whihc one was best to start coding with.
-The was research involed in theproposal and through out the project to get an understanding of howto code the website and information to use towards to website.
-HTML was used in the first part to creat the website.

----
-# Part 2 Details
-Part 2 of the project focused on bringing the website to life with visual design and styling.
-The primary goal was to apply CSS to transform the basic HTML structure from Part 1 into a visually appealing, professional, and user-friendly website.
-Key tasks included defining a consistent color scheme, selecting and applying fonts, and creating layouts for all pages.
-A major emphasis was placed on responsive design to ensure the website functions and looks great on all devices, including desktops, tablets, and mobile phones.
-This phase also involved refining the user experience by improving navigation and readability.

----
-# Changes from Part 1 to Part 2
-Several key improvements were made to transition the project from its foundational HTML structure to a styled and functional website:

-- **CSS Styling:** A comprehensive `style.css` file was created to manage all visual aspects, including colors, fonts, spacing, and layout.
-This replaced the unstyled HTML from Part 1.
-- **Responsive Design:** Media queries were implemented to ensure the layout adapts to different screen sizes, providing a seamless experience on mobile, tablet, and desktop.
-- **Structural HTML Improvements:** The HTML across all pages was refined for better compatibility with CSS.
-This included removing unnecessary tags like `<hr>` and `<br>`, adding a consistent `<main>` tag on every page, and improving the navigation structure.
-- **New Pages:** A **Login** and **Signup** page were added to build out the user account functionality.
-- **Descriptive Comments:** Comments were added to both the HTML and CSS files to explain the purpose of different code sections, improving code readability and maintainability.
-- **Layout Consistency:** Corrected structural HTML and refined CSS rules to ensure a consistent layout and spacing across all pages, resolving issues where the homepage appeared different from other pages.

----
 # Sitemap